d-tasevski/100daysOfCode/log.md

 **Today's Progress**: Watched lecture and shorts for Cs50 week 4.
 Played a bit with C.

 **Thoughts:** Psets are looking terryfying :( Gonna try tommorow to solve them(at least one).

+### Day 38: July 15, 2017
+##### Cs50 Week4 psets

+**Today's Progress**: Solved the first problem for Cs50 week 4.
+Watched the first half of lectures M101JS.

+**Thoughts:** Solution to the first problem was so easy, litteraly 3-4 lines of code, but I spent around 3 hours solving it...
+Was so angry at me after realizing what I needed to do to solve it.
+I guess I'm not thinking right to solve problems still.
+**Link to work:**

+### Day 38: July 16, 2017
+##### Cs50 Week4 psets

+**Today's Progress**: Solved the first problem for Cs50 week 4.
+Watched the first half of lectures M101JS.

+**Thoughts:** Solution to the first problem was so easy, litteraly 3-4 lines of code, but I spent around 3 hours solving it...
+Was so angry at me after realizing what I needed to do to solve it.
+I guess I'm not thinking right to solve problems still.
+**Link to work:** academic honesty bla bla